Kim Kardashian Explains Why Her Surrogate Wasn’t Invited To Her Baby Shower

 “But I hadn’t really gone that far in explaining it to my kids yet.”

-Kanye West’s husband only has good words to say about the woman who’s now carrying her third child, saying that she has the “best relationship” with her, even calling her the “perfect person to do this for my family.”
+Kanye West’s wife only has good words to say about the woman who’s now carrying her third child, saying that she has the “best relationship” with her, even calling her the “perfect person to do this for my family.”

 Surrogacy has been a touchy subject for Kim Kardashian for some time now.
 Due to complications with her previous pregnancies, she was forced to make a tough decision on account of the fact that carrying another child for nine months could potentially cause her to bleed to death.
-Kim Kardashian and husband Kanye West, parents to 4-year-old daughter North and 23-month-old son Saint, are expected to welcome their third child via surrogacy “before Christmas,” as reported by the Sun.
+Kim Kardashian and husband Kanye West, parents to four-year-old daughter North and 23-month-old son Saint, are expected to welcome their third child via surrogacy “before Christmas,” as reported by the Sun.

 Today on #TheReal, @KimKardashian shares why her surrogate wasn’t at her baby shower. pic.twitter.com/kY1GTvYphL